Ayano20136819/SRUS-AS-Games/knowledge-and-reflection.md

 2. What are the advantages and disadvantages of each of the above hash functions?
 Evaluate in terms of uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security[1](#Reference).
 You may need to do some reasearch to answer this question 😱
 >
 > ![q2.png](q2.png)
+>
+> 1. simplest hash function
+>   It is decisive and calculates at an extremely fast, However, uniformity ias at the worst
+     > because all keys are mapped to the same value.
+As the result, the collision rate is
+     > at the maximum, it reacts not at all to changes in input, and security is completely
+     > non-existent.
+> 2. sums the ASCII values
+>   It is decisive and provides some distribution, but uniformity is low, and anagrams(eg,
+     > "abc" and "cba") collide to produce the same value. it is insensitive to minor
+     > changes in input and lacks security.
+> 3. Pearson hash function
+>    It is more sophisticated.
+By using substitution tables to mix the input characters, it
+     > achieves a better distribution than ASCII sum.
+It's also decisive and efficient, and
+     > is sensitive to changes in the input to a certain extent.
+However, as the output is
+     > limited to 8 bits, collisions remain frequent and it lacks cryptographic security.
+> 4. Built-in Python
+>   It's designed for use with hash table, and provides relatively good distribution and is
+     > highly efficient.
+While deterministic within a single execution, its output changes
+     > across sessions.
+It is sensitive to input variations, but cannot be used for
+     > cryptographic purposes and offers no security.
+> 5. SHA-256
+>   It is the most powerful, and uniformly distributed across an extremely large output
+     > space, possesses extremely high collision resistance, and even a single bit change in
+     > the input causes a significant change in the output.
+It is cryptographically secure
+     > and is ideal for application requiring reliability and security.
+Its only drawback is
+     > that is slower than other methods, but it is still sufficiently practical for many
+     > applications.
+>

 3. List the three most important attributes (arranged from most to least) in the context of a hash map?
 Justify your answer.

 >   • Fast lookup(O(1))…directly map key to memory location
 >   • Flexibility… dictionaries allows to immutable data types to be used as keys.
 >   • Dynamic Size… dictionaries automatically manage storage capacity.
-When elements are added and removed, dictionaries grow or shrink .
+When elements are
+added and removed, dictionaries grow or shrink .

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?